mvolkmann/blog/src/swift.md

   I want it to only be in the new editor pane.
   It would be even better if a file could be dragged to the right edge to create a new editor pane like in VS Code.

+- Is there a fuzzy search in Xcode to quickly open a file?
+  This would be similar to cmd-p in VS Code.